 The namespace for the .NET Connector is WRQ.Verastream.HostIntegrator.
 A .NET namespace is analogous to a package in Java.

-This reference is intended for developers who are familiar with object-oriented development environments and who have a thorough knowledge of Visual Basic, C#, or ASP.NET web programming with scripting languages like JScript or VBScript.
-You should also be familiar with the Verastream Design Tool (and the model files you can create with it), as well as with the Host Integrator Server.
+This reference is intended for developers who are familiar with object-oriented development environments and who have a thorough knowledge of Visual Basic, C#, or ASP.NET Web programming with scripting languages like JScript or VBScript.
+You should also be familiar with the Host Integrator Design Tool, VHI model files, and the Host Integrator server.